-We have a Snr Designated Safeguarding Lead (DSL) who takes lead responsibility for safeguarding children and child protection who has received appropriate training and support for this role.
+We have a Senior Designated Safeguarding Lead who takes lead responsibility for safeguarding children and child protection who has received appropriate training and support for this role.
 The Snr Designated Safeguarding Lead is a senior member of the school leadership team and their responsibilities are explicit in their job description.

-We also have Deputy Safeguarding Leads (DDSL), who will provide cover for the Snr Designated Safeguarding Lead when they are not available.
-Our Deputy Safeguarding Leads has received the same training as our Snr Designated Safeguarding Lead.
+We also have a Deputy Safeguarding Lead, who will provide cover for the Senior Designated Safeguarding Lead when they are not available.
+Our Deputy Safeguarding Lead has received the same training as our Senior Designated Safeguarding Lead.
 They will provide additional support to ensure the responsibilities for child protection and safeguarding children are fully embedded within the school ethos and that specific duties are discharged.
-They will assist the Snr Designated Safeguarding Lead in managing referrals, attending child protection conferences, reviews, core group meetings and other meetings of a safeguarding and protection nature to support the child/children.
+They will assist the Senior Designated Safeguarding Lead in managing referrals, attending child protection conferences, reviews, core group meetings and other meetings of a safeguarding and protection nature to support the child/children.